ComradDoge/DogeEU4/README.md

 - Centralize state governing cost reduction increased to -25% > -33%.
 - Expand Infrastructure development cost reduction increased -5%>-25%.
 - Nationalism governing_capacity privilege is now reduced but is no longer limited by other governing_capacity privileges.
-- Nationalist estate and privileges tweaked.
+- Nationalist estate and privileges have been reworked, generally a nerf.
 - Centralizing state reform_progress cost reduced 50>30.
 - Cathedral of Riga stays with you if you are a republic with 80% clergy loyalty.
 - Seizing land from estates now follows 5% land = -10% loyalty.